artisticat1/obsidian-latex-suite/DOCS.md

   - The following flags are permitted: `i`, `m`, `s`, `u`, `v`.
 - `triggerKey` (optional): The shortcut to expand the snippet.
   - Has to be in <a href="https://codemirror.net/docs/ref/#view.KeyBinding">codemirror keymap format</a> such as `Ctrl-a`.
-  - Empty strings are ignored and both the `triggerKey` and `trigger` need to match (`trigger` can be an empty string making it a hotkey).
-See #439 for examples and a snippet to add a snippet as an hotkey.
+  - Empty strings are ignored.
+  - When `trigger` is defined and the snippet is not automatic, both `triggerKey` and `trigger` have to match.
+  - When the snippet is automatic, `trigger` is ignored when `triggerKey` is pressed.
   - No other shortcut such as obsidians hotkeys, vims keymaps or other plugins can have used the shortcut before this plugin.
-For example `Ctrl-o` by default will open quick switcher and thus won't as a `triggerKey`.
+For example `Ctrl-o` by default will open quick switcher and thus can't be used for `triggerKey`.

 - `language` (optional): Which code language to expand this in.
 Needs to match the text after <code>```</code> exactly.
 - `excludedMacros` (optional): Which macros\commands name to skip expansion in.
 Could be usefull for commands such as `ce` and `pu`.
 - `excludedEnvironments` (optional): Which environment names such as `pmatrix` to skip expansion in.